 Irish blessings can be used in Christmas cards, letters and party invitations.
 Here are a few short blessings that you might like to use this year.
 If you are sending a letter or card to someone Irish, consider including one of the Gaelic Christmas wishes below in addition to an English blessing.

 - May peace and plenty be the first to lift the latch on your door, and may happiness be guided to your home by the candle of Christmas.

 - May the good saints protect you and bless you today.
 And may trouble ignore you each step of the way.
 Christmas joy to you!

-- Nollaig faoi shéan is faoi shaonas duit / A happy and a prosperous Christmas to you!
+- Nollaig faoi shéan is faoi shaonas duit!
+(A happy and prosperous Christmas to you!)

 You might be wondering how to pronounce those last two Gaelic blessings above.
-Here is some guidance....
-Nollaig faoi shéan is faoi shaonas duit is pronouned "noll-ag fwee shee-an iss fwee show-nas ditch".
-Beannachtaí na Nollag duit is pronounced "ban-ach-tee na noll-ag ditch".
+Here is some guidance:

 List of Irish Christmas Poems

-Maybe you are thinking you would like to add an Irish Christmas poem to your Christmas cards this year, or maybe you would like to recite at a Christmas gathering.
-Here are some Christmas poem by Irish poets which I would recommend.
-You can find them online posted on poetry sites.
+Perhaps you would like to add an Irish Christmas poem to your holiday cards this year.
+Better yet, maybe you would like to recite one at a Christmas gathering.
+Here are some Christmas poems by Irish poets that I would recommend.
+They can all be found online with a quick search.